groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/basic-usage/_index.md

 ## Watermarker object definition

-The following code shows most used code pattern to define [Watermarker](https://reference.groupdocs.com/net/watermark/groupdocs.watermark/watermarker) object and call its methods.
+The following code shows the most used code pattern to define the [Watermarker](https://reference.groupdocs.com/net/watermark/groupdocs.watermark/watermarker) object and call its methods.

 ```csharp
 // Add text watermark to PDF document